johnwilliamstech/Easy-Clone-OS/README.md

-# **EasyClone OS: An easy way to create backup copies of your computer, so you can restore it to a previous state. - John Williams Digital.**
+# **EasyClone OS: An easy way to create backup copies of your computer, so you can restore it to a previous state.**

+<a href="https://github.com/johnwilliamstech/Easy-Clone-OS/blob/main/easyclone-os-demo.mp4">Download Video Here<a>

+Instructions For Making Clones Of Your Operating System - For Backup &amp; Recovery

+EasyClone OS Beta

 John Williams Digital